 Severe atrophic or hypertrophic scarring is evident at social distances greater than 50 cm and is not covered easily by makeup or the normal shadow of shaved beard hair in men or body hair if extrafacial and is not able to be flattened by manual stretching of the skin.

 TCA CROSS is technically straightforward to perform and can be undertaken in a matter of minutes, depending on the number of scars to be treated.
+It is generally repeated on several occasions at 2 to 4-week intervals.

 Great care should be taken to avoid sensitive surfaces (eyes, mucosal surfaces).
 Eye covers may be used.
 Emergency eye irrigation equipment should be at hand.
 Avoid treatment of patients within 12 months of receiving systemic retinoid therapy due to the risk of healing complications.